 We can introduce our clients and tenants to LegalforLandlords and their range of Insurance Policies specifically designed for those with rental properties.

 There appears to be little difference in the rental value of a furnished or unfurnished property in this area.
 What may be different is the type of tenant you attract.
 The higher rent, well furnished properties may attract the hoped for business men and professional couples, but tenancies may be shorter with consequent void periods and wear and tear from rapid turnover.
 We are always pleased to advise on the advantages/disadvantages of letting your property furnished and help you to comply with the safety regulations.
 You should note that unfurnished properties may have a greater void allowance from Council tax.

-It is a legal requirement that a Landlords Gas Safety Report is carried out annually on properties with gas appliances, this inspection must be carried out by a CORGI registered fitter.
+It is a legal requirement that a Landlords Gas Safety Report is carried out annually on properties with gas appliances, this inspection must be carried out by a Gas Safe Engineer.
 Should a property be let without such a certificate in place the landlord and agent are at risk of being subject to a heavy fine or even a prison sentence.